A Survey on Transformer Compression: Architecture Adaptive Compression

-\textbf{Learning to prune.} Besides determinating parameter importance with designed metrics, one can also perform extra training, commonly with regularization on sparsity~\cite{He2017ChannelPF,Voita2019AnalyzingMS}.
+\textbf{Learning to prune.} In addition to determining the importance of parameters using, one can also perform extra training, commonly with regularization on sparsity~\cite{He2017ChannelPF,Voita2019AnalyzingMS}.
 In particular, the success of LLM as a multi-task language processor promotes the development of a pruning method that preserves this multi-task nature, as opposed to the task-specific trails that are more feasible in the traditional pretrain-finetune paradigm~\cite{Xia2022StructuredPL}.
 In response to this motivation, recent works such as SIMPLE~\cite{Tao2023StructuredPF}, LLM Pruner~\cite{Ma2023LLMPrunerOT} and Sheared LLama~\cite{Xia2023ShearedLA} incorporate the causal language modeling loss in the pruning objective.
 However, this “general pruning” strategy raises another issue of data selection in the pruning process, as the domain gap between pre-training and pruning may hinder the importance of estimation/performance recovery.
-As detailed in~\cite{Xia2023ShearedLA}, a dynamic batch loading strategy is applied to enhance adaptively input the data batch from a proper domain to balance the model performance as a multi-task learner.
+As detailed in~\cite{Xia2023ShearedLA}, a dynamic batch loading strategy is applied to adaptively input the data batch from a proper domain to balance the model performance as a multi-task learner.

-\textbf{Computation cost for parameter pruning.} Considering the huge parameter size, post-pruning retraining and parameter importance estimation may both generate significant computation burden for large language models.
-In an early attempt,~\cite{Frantar2023SparseGPTML} considers a one-shot strategy, i.e., only limited data are used to calibrate the Hessian Matrix in importance estimation, and no retraining was employed.
+\textbf{Computation cost for parameter pruning.} Considering the huge numbers of parameters, post-pruning retraining and parameter importance estimation may both generate a significant computational burden for large language models.
+In an early attempt, Frantar~\etal~\cite{Frantar2023SparseGPTML} consider a one-shot strategy, i.e., only limited data are used to calibrate the Hessian Matrix in importance estimation, and no retraining was employed.
 From another perspective, LoRAPrune~\cite{Hu2021LoRALA} shows that introducing parameter-efficient tuning such as Low-Rank Adaption can also decrease the computation cost in retraining while compensating for the performance degradation.